 The hearing will be closed and confidential.
 It will include the presentation of oral and written testimony relevant to the issues alleged in the grievance by each party.
 The burden shall be on the grievant to prove by a preponderance of the evidence that the facts alleged are true.
 Further details concerning the conduct of the hearing are described in AR 5530: Grade Grievance.

 Hearing Panel Decision

-Within 15 business days following the close of the hearing, the Grievance Hearing Panel will prepare a written decision that includes specific factual findings regarding the grievance and the specific conclusions regarding whether a legal basis for a grievance has been established.
+Within 15 college business days following the close of the hearing, the Grievance Hearing Panel will prepare a written decision that includes the specific factual findings regarding the grievance and the specific conclusions regarding whether a legal basis for a grievance has been established.

 The Hearing Panel decision will also include a specific statement regarding the relief to be afforded the grievant, if any.
 The Hearing Panel decision will be based only on the record of the hearing, and not on matters outside the record.
 The record consists of the written Statement of Grievance, any written response by the respondent and the oral and written evidence produced at the hearing.

-Written statement of Appeal
+Written Statement of Appeal

-Within 10 business days following the Grievance Hearing Panel decision regarding the merits of the grievance, any party to the grievance may file a written Statement of Appeal with the college president stating the specific basis for the appeal.
+Within 10 college business days following the Grievance Hearing Panel decision regarding the merits of the grievance, any party to the grievance may file a written Statement of Appeal with the college president stating the specific basis for the appeal.
 This statement will be sent to all parties.

-The college president will review the record of the hearing and the documents submitted in connection with the appeal, but will not consider any matters outside the formal record.
+The college president will review the record of the hearing and the documents submitted in connection with the appeal but will not consider any matters outside of the formal record.
 The college president may decide to sustain, reverse or modify the decision of the Grievance Hearing Panel.
 The president's decision will be in writing and will include a statement of reasons for the decision.
 The college president's decision shall be final.

-The decision on appeal will be reached within 20 business days after receipt of the appeal documents, and copies of the decision will be sent to all parties.
+The decision on appeal will be reached within 20 college business days after receipt of the appeal documents, and copies of the decision will be sent to all parties.